Signed in as:

 SIZE This is usually the first and easiest trait to select.
 Simply put, keep your eye on the Biggest 5 mushrooms you have.
 These will be the selector group.
 Once chosen, this group of five will be whittled down.
 Size to the grower is important.
 The size of the individual Mushrooms that you grow will play a large part in how much you can harvest from a certain space and lets be honest we all want lots of heavy fruits for all the effort we put in.

 COLOUR The color of the mushroom will not change the weight of the harvest but a pretty Mushroom is a pretty Mushroom none the less.
 Good Healthy Mushrooms look so and choosing a dull mushroom is shore to be a bad start.

 If you are taking your Mushrooms to Market.
 Your Customers will very much enjoy a mushroom with good vibrant color and possibly choose your Mushrooms rather than the next seller.
 If you are to be consuming your Mushrooms your self.
 A Mushroom with a good deep color will always have a good deep flavor and be packed with all the beneficial goodness we search for.

 Resistance to Bugs and Contamination's The Parent Mushroom must be selected with a natural resistance to bugs and other contamination in mind.
-There is no point choose genetics that are week when it come to self defence.
+There is no point choose genetics that are week when it come to self defense.
 You control the environment and will try and keep the prevalence of contaminants to the lowest level possible but it is the Mushroom that Must fight the final fight when it comes to fending off nature.

 Wow i found one.
 This beauties are not as common as you would like when capturing one in the wild.
 Click on the button below for info on the Safe Identification of Agaricus campestris (Common Field Mushroom)

 If in doubt Chuck it out, STAY SAFE and don't be SILLY